 – Sri Chinmoy

 There’s been more and more talk lately about meditation as a way to reduce stress.
 But what is it exactly?

 Meditation is like dusting the cobwebs out of your mind and freeing it from worry and fear.
-If you often feel overwhelmed, anxious, or so stressed that you get a headache or your muscles are in knots, meditation just might be the remedy for you as a teen.
-(High school can trigger stress and anxiety, of course.)
-Meditation easy to do, doesn’t cost anything, and only takes a few minutes of your time.
+If you often feel overwhelmed, anxious, or so stressed that you get a headache or your muscles are in knots, meditation just might be the remedy for you.
+Meditation is easy to do, doesn’t cost anything, and only takes a few minutes of your time.
 And if you do it every day, you’ll learn how to take a breath, relax, and clear the clutter out of your mind.

 How Does Meditation Work?

 In Asia, where meditation originated, the goal of meditation is to reach a “mystical” or “higher” consciousness.
 But Dr. Herbert Benson of Harvard Medical School, the author of The Relaxation Response, has found that meditation can also elicit a “relaxation response,” a state of complete rest and relaxation.
 This is the complete opposite of the stress response, which floods your body with stress hormones (cortisol) to prepare you for a “fight or flight” response.
 Over time, this can wear your body down.
 But getting a relaxation response through meditation can bring your body back into balance by reducing your stress level, slowing your heart rate and blood pressure and relaxing your muscles.
 Some of the other amazing physical and mental health benefits of meditation include:

 - Stronger immune system (less sick days at school)

 - Reduced stress